Sir-Photch/dab-rs/README.md

 When multiple users connect at the same time, their chimes will be queued and played in FCFS-order, also considering different channels in the same guild.

+### Localization
+This bot is implemented to have full support for localization.
+This is achieved by using [.ftl](https://projectfluent.org/) resources with [fluent-rs](https://github.com/projectfluent/fluent-rs).

 ## How to get started
 ### Compilation
 Ensure that `ffmpeg` and `opus` are installed.
 The package names to install them on your distro my differ.
 For arch-based distros, the following commands will get you started: